rppicomidi/pico-usb-midi-filter/README.md

-# pico-usb-midi-in-the-middle
+# pico-usb-midi-filter

 ## Description
+This project uses the Raspberry Pi Pico built-in USB port and an additional USB port created from the PIOs to make a MIDI data filter.
+You plug the PC into the Raspberry Pi Pico's MicroUSB port.
+You plug your MIDI keyboard or other MIDI device into the added USB Host port.
+The USB Host port enumerates your MIDI device and then initializes the Pico's USB Device port so it looks to your PC just the same as the downstreams USB device.
+Because the Pico now sits between your PC and your MIDI device, it can maniputlate the MIDI data stream to filter it as required.

-This project uses the Raspberry Pi Pico built-in USB port and an additional USB port created from the PIOs to make a man-in-the-middle MIDI filter.
-This program demonstrates translating some Mackie Control protocol button messages from the Arturia Keylay Essential 88 to other Mackie Control protocol button messages so that they work correctly with the Cubase DAW.
-However, the code is structured so that it may be modified to perform just about any other man-in-the-middle filtering.
+This program demonstrates translating some
+Mackie Control protocol button messages from the Arturia Keylay Essential 88 to other Mackie Control protocol button messages so that they work correctly with the Cubase DAW.
+However, the code is structured so that it may be modified to perform just about any other filtering.
 That is, this code should serve as a reasonable starting point for other more sophisticated processing such as

 - Removing MIDI clock or Activie Sensing messages